 To obtain a Villa Park Public Library card, you will need to bring the following to the Library:

-- Two forms of identification with your Villa Park address (one of which includes a photograph).
+- Two forms of identification with your current Villa Park address (mail, utility bill, lease, etc.)

-- If you are under the age of 18, you will also need a parent to sign the form at the Library’s circulation desk.
+- If you are under the age of 18, you will also need a parent to accompany you and present the above ID.

-- For Oakbrook Terrace residents, a certificate of residence from the City of Oakbrook Terrace (available at the City Clerk’s office).
+- For Oakbrook Terrace residents, an application from the City of Oakbrook Terrace (see details below under City of Oakbrook Terrace residents)